advantageous/lokate/README.md

 # Discovery Service
-Vert.x service for processing site impressions and impressions imports
+Vert.x service for service discovery.

 In order to run the tests you will need a few things.